There is treasure to be desired and

 Acne is one of those conditions that require both a topical and an internal application of essential oils.

 Tea Tree oil can also be applied undiluted to individual sores as needed.

-Topical: Dab a drop of Tea Tree Oil to boils at least twice a day
+Topical: Dab a drop of Tea Tree Oil on boils at least twice a day.

 Topical: Apply a drop of Tea Tree Oil to blisters as well as the surrounding area to control infection.
 Cover the area with a bandage if the blister is open or in danger of breaking.

 Helichrysum is well known for its affect on a hematoma (a solid swelling of clotted blood within the tissues)

 Peppermint oil will give quick relief of pain and reduce swelling.

 For ongoing relief and healing, create a skin treatment blend using Helichrysum 25%, Lavender 25%, Balsam Fir 20%, Lemon 15%, Marjoram 15% and apply it to small bruises.
 For larger injuries mix the blend 50:50 with a carrier oil.